Beware of 'frothy' SPACs, London Stock Exchange warns investors

 The London Stock Exchange Group (LSEG) announced a 7% dividend increase for 2020 on Friday as integration of its $27 billion acquisition of data and analytics company Refinitiv stepped up a gear.

-Revenue grew 3% to hit 2.1 billion pounds, driven by growth in the FTSE Russell and clearing businesses.
+Revenue grew 3% to hit 2.1 billion pounds ($2.92 billion), driven by growth in the FTSE Russell and clearing businesses.
 Adjusted operating profit was up 5% to 1.1 billion pounds.

+LSE shares, however, fell nearly 12% to 8,370 pence.
+Citi cut the stock to neutral from buy, citing guidance on heavier than expected costs.

+“A need to improve the resilience of the legacy Refinitiv tech platform, suggests the bulk of the incremental 150 million euros operational expenditure investment will recur in 2022 and beyond,” Citi said in a note, adding that an earnings-per-share accretion target for this year now “looks very difficult to achieve”.

 The exchange said that its FTSE Russell stock indexes business in Britain and most of its other information services will be slotted into a newly formed data and analytics division, as data now eclipses the group’s trading operations since the Refinitiv acquisition.